NoQuarterTeam/tails/README.md

 ## `tails scaffold`

-If `user` supplied is to first prompt, it will generate these files in src/modules
+If `user` is supplied to the first prompt, it will generate these files in src/modules

 ```
 modules/